Hexheld/hexheld-docs/MD/Pilot16.md

 When referencing shadow registers, their names are the same as the main registers but have an apostrophe (`'`) suffix.

 NOTE: `F'` does not include the `I` flag and is instead hardwired to zero.
-If `F` is one of the selected registers in an `EXS` instruction, all flags except for `I` will be exchanged.
+If `F` is one of the selected registers in an `EXS` instruction, the `I` flag will not change.

 ### Stack Pointer (`SP`)